colinta/SublimeFileDiffs/README.md

 FileDiffs Plugin for Sublime Text 2
 ===================================

-Show diffs between the current file (or selection(s) in the current file) with the clipboard, another file, or unsaved changes.
+Shows diffs - also in an external diff tool - between the current file, or selection(s) in the current file, and clipboard, another file, or unsaved changes.

 Installation